 Skeptical?
 Try it out for yourself.
-For plants to have the best possible chance at survival, they need to pack in the maximum number of seeds that they can in the most efficient way possible.
-When the place in which new seeds are located is determined by phi, then there is no extra space between seeds – the maximum number has been made to fit.
+In order for plants to have the best possible chance at survival, they need to pack in the maximum number of seeds that they can in the most efficient way possible.
+When the place in which new seeds are located is determined by phi, then there is no extra space between seeds – the maximum number have been made to fit.
 (Additionally, testing out seed patterns based on non-phi numbers is a great way to experiment with the mathematical reasoning behind non-Fibonacci patterns!)

 To help illustrate the Fibonacci Sequence and Golden Ratio for kids, check out Vi Hart’s three-part Fibonacci-inspired Doodling in Math series.
 Each of the three short videos provides simple explanations and illustrations of how exactly the Fibonacci Sequence and Golden Ratio manifest in familiar places – and pairs this with some silly stuff, too!

 Once your family has a solid grasp on where to find the Fibonacci Sequence and where to see the Golden Ratio in action, do some collecting!
-Challenge your kids to see how many different natural objects they can find throughout the summer that show these relationships.
-In essence, they may be surprised to see how diverse their collection will become.
+Challenge your kids to see how many different natural objects they can find throughout the summer that show these relationships – they may be surprised to see how diverse their collection will become.

 Photo credit: Iris Shreve Garrott